pymc-devs/pymc/docs/INSTALL.rst

 .. _`Python Package Index`: http://pypi.python.org/pypi

 .. _`setuptools`: http://peak.telecommunity.com/DevCenter/setuptools

 Installing from pre-built binaries
 ==================================

-Pre-built binaries are available for Windows XP and Mac OS X. There are at least two ways to install these:
+Pre-built binaries are available for Windows XP and Mac OS X. These can be installed as follows:

-1. Download the installer for your platform from `PyPI`_.
+1. Download the installer for your platform from `PyPI`_ or the `GitHub download page`_.

 2. Double-click the executable installation package, then follow the on-screen instructions.